ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 7.3 Cost–Benefit Considerations

 From a budgetary standpoint, all automatic methods lie on a markedly superior frontier relative to the traditional GIS baseline: the cheapest model (gpt-3.5-turbo) reduces cost per located grant by four orders of magnitude, while the most accurate (o3-2025-04-16) still delivers a >20× saving.
-Latency gains are equally pronounced, shrinking a six-hour task to seconds.
+Latency gains are equally pronounced, shrinking a six-billable-hour task to seconds.

 The choice of inference strategy therefore hinges on the marginal utility of each additional kilometre of accuracy.
 Projects that can tolerate a ≈30 km error band will find gpt-4o-2024-08-06 delivers near-real-time throughput at a negligible cost.
 Where higher precision is required, two graduated options emerge.
 First, a single pass of o3-2025-04-16 at its default medium reasoning budget achieves a mean error of ≈23 km for roughly $0.13 per deed.
 Second, stacking five low-temperature, low-reasoning calls of the same o3 model and clustering them with DBSCAN (method E-1) pushes mean error down to ≈19 km at a per-grant cost of ≈$0.20.
 Because the ensemble averages away the occasional outlier, each component call can run with reasoning_effort = low (≈1.1 k tokens) instead of medium (≈3.2 k tokens), so the accuracy gain is bought primarily with additional parallel calls rather than a larger context window.
 Table \ref{tbl:reasoning} shows that raising reasoning_effort in a single call trims mean error by less than 1 km yet triples token usage, whereas the ensemble suppresses outliers more cost-effectively.